-WWDC19 just happened and there's all kinds of changes coming to an iPhone near you.
+WWDC19 just happened and there are all kinds of changes coming to an iPhone near you.

 Held in San Jose, CA from June 3-7 the Apple Conference brought together developers for news, information and networking.
 It was kicked off with a Keynote from Apple's CEO Tim Cook who highlighted a bunch of changes on the iOS platform as well as updates to WatchOS and a serious upgrade for the Mac Pro.